The Cancer Therapy & Research Center Membership

-- Attendance at CTRC-wide and program-specific seminars and retreats
+- Attendance at center-wide and program-specific seminars and retreats

-- Provide annual update of publications, research funding and research progress; and for senior leaders biosketches and other support
+- Provide annual update of publications, research funding, and research progress; as well as bio sketches and other support for senior leaders

-- Serve as scientific reviewers for the CTRC pilot project applications as needed
+- Serve as scientific reviewers for pilot project applications as needed

-- Provide written progress reports for projects supported by the CTRC pilot project funds
+- Provide written progress reports for projects supported by pilot project funds

-- Give a CTRC seminar to share information obtained at meetings/symposia attended with support from the CTRC funds
+- Give a seminar to share information obtained at meetings/symposia attended with support from the center's funds

 - Willingness to accrue patients to clinical trials

-- Acknowledgement of the CTRC affiliation and shared resources, if appropriate, and NCI Cancer Center Support Grant (P30CA54174) in publications, posters and oral presentations
+- Acknowledgment of the CTRC affiliation and shared resources, if appropriate, and NCI Cancer Center Support Grant (P30CA54174) in publications, posters, and oral presentations

 - Provide evidence of cancer-related extramural funding and research publications

-- Willingness to represent and speak on behalf of the CTRC in the community as requested
+- Willingness to represent and speak on behalf of the center in the community as requested